liftstack-build/liftstack/README.md

 Introduction

+Work In Progress, not ready for public use yet.

 Phase 1:  A simple script to download and setup sbt, sbt-extras, and lifty.

 Phase 2:  Add ability to choose servlet container or network stack - jetty or netty